sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 This LED is the Received Signal Strength Indicator.
 When configured, it reflects the received signal strength.

 RSSI PWM
-The RSSI/PWM output is enabled continuously, unlike other Digi XBee® products where the output is enabled for a short period of time after each received transmission.
+The RSSI/PWM output is enabled continuously, unlike other Digi XBee products where the output is enabled for a short period of time after each received transmission.
 If running on the XBIB development board, DIO10 is connected to the RSSI LEDs, which may be interpreted as follows:

 | PWM duty cycle | Number of LEDs turned on | Received signal strength (dBm) |
 | --- | --- | --------- |